SevimBusraGul78/SevimBusraGul78/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on kotlin and java
+- 🔭 I’m currently working on kotlin,java and dart
 - 🌱 I’m currently learning everything
 - 🤔 I’m looking for help with Android Developer
 - 😄 Pronouns: she/her